PSBP-Library/PSBP/README.md

   givenWritingTransformedWriting[W, Active]
 ```

-The code above, and also some of the one below, consists of defining a new `given` in terms of existing `given`'s that are made available using dependency injection by `import`.
+The code above, and also some of the code below, consists of defining a new `given` in terms of existing `given`'s that are made available using dependency injection by `import`.

 ## `activeWritingComputation`